ikewai/precip_pipeline_container/README.md

 ### Contents

-- [`daily-data-aggregator`](https://hub.docker.com/repository/docker/ikewai/daily-data-aggregator): This container handles daily aggregation and processing of data into useful forms.
+- Files for [`daily-data-aggregator`](https://hub.docker.com/repository/docker/ikewai/daily-data-aggregator): This container handles daily aggregation and processing of data into useful forms.
 Built on the [`ikewai/rainfallbase`](https://hub.docker.com/repository/docker/ikewai/rainfallbase) image.

 - `docs`: Documentation on the architecture and usage of the containers and scripts.
+Currently out of date; will be improved once project is in production.

 ----
 ### Usage Overview